Additional Hike Information

 The evening before you start your trek, you will be given a SMALL DUFFLE BAG to pack your clothes for the next four days.
 Your weight allowance is up to 7kg/14p.
 Your team of porters will carry your duffle bag for you, together with the food and camping gear.
 It’s important to be aware, that you will not have access to your items in the duffle bag until the end of each day, as the porters will always be ahead of the group.
 During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. Usually a 30 to 50 litre backpack is sufficient.

-It has been highlighted by most of our clients, especially by the female ones who want a private, clean and sanitary toilet!!
-SAM Travel Peru toilet facilities have an individual tent and a “camping toilet with a seat.”
+It has been highlighted by most of our clients, especially by the female trekkers, who want a bit of privacy, clean and sanitary toilet!!
+Glamping Peru Treks portable bathroom facilities have an individual tent and a camping toilet with a seat.
 Check out the picture, which illustrates how we set up our camping toilet on the trek by using this link: picture of toilet tent.
-Our toilet is always set up a comfortable distance from our campsite.
-At night if you need to use the toilet it is readily accessible and clean, unlike the dirty facilities supplied by the government.
+Our toilets are always set up a comfortable distance from our campsite.
+At night, if you need to use the toilet, it is readily accessible and clean, unlike the dirty facilities supplied by the Peruvian government.

-In the scenario that you are unable to finish the trek due to a health issue, Sam Travel Peru will assist you to the nearest town for help with transportation.
-We always carry oxygen on the trek for any respiratory problems In extreme cases, a helicopter pick up can be arranged at your own expense.
-(Travel insurance required).
-There are no refunds in the unlikely situation that you are unable to finish the trek.
+In the unlikely scenario, that you are unable to finish the trek due to a health issue, Glamping Peru Treks will assist you to the nearest town for help with transportation.
+We always carry oxygen on the trek for any respiratory problems.
+In extreme cases, we will arrange a helicopter pick up at your own expense.
+(We require and recommend Travel insurance).

 Absolutely!!
 Included in the package and on the last day we will drop you at your hotel!
 If you have booked your hotel in the Sacred Valley like Ollantaytambo or Urubamba, we will drop you there too!
 If you spend the night at Ollantaytambo before the trek, for sure we wil pick you up there!

-If you’re happy with the services provided, a tip – though not compulsory – is appropriate.
-While it may not be customary to you, it’s of great significance for the people who will take care of you during the trek.
-It inspires them to give excellent service and is an entrenched feature of the tourism industry across many SAM Travel Peru destinations.
-Of course you are free to tip more or less as you feel it, depending on your perception of the quality and the length of your trip.
-Remember, a tip is not compulsory and should only be given when you receive excellent service.
+If you’re happy with the services provided, a tip – though not compulsory – the staff do appreciate it.
+While it may not be customary in your country, it’s of great significance for the people who will take care of you during the tour.
+It inspires excellent service and is an entrenched feature of the tourism industry across many Glamping Peru Treks destinations.
+Of course, you are free to tip what you feel is appropriate, depending on your perception on the quality of service and the length of your tour.
+Remember, a tip is not compulsory and should only be given when you receive excellent service

-Yes, we are a local, sustainable & responsible tourism operator for that we incorporate the universal principles of tourism: protect the environment and benefit the local communities by respecting their culture and religion.
+Yes, we are a local, sustainable & responsible tourism operator that incorporates universal principles of tourism: protect the environment and benefit the local communities by respecting their culture and religion.
 With this in mind, we have trained all our local staff to know and understand, respect the places and the local people.